jennifer-magpantay/igti-react-bootcamp-2021/module03-react-II/project-module/finances-auth/finances/README.md

 The following criteria should be met:
 1. Display the records of a specific date;
 2. Calculate the total of expenses of the chosen date.
-3. Display results in Resume and Detailed options, where Resume returns the total expenses in categories, and Detailed returns a list with all expenses of the period;
+3. Display results in Resume and Detailed options, where Resume returns the total expenses in categories, and Detailed returns a list with all expenses of the period, sorted by day;
-4. Add user authentication to your application.
+4. Add user authentication and login page to your application.
+The backend is set to accept the e-mail usuario@email.com and password 1234.

 ### Status:

-In development.
+Finished.

 ## Tech Stack